dvmmisAfk/SEBI-prototype/README.md

 - The app depends on external CDNs for React, Chart.js, GSAP, Font Awesome, and Google Fonts.
 - Some features are demo-oriented and may need backend integration for real authentication, persistent storage, or live market data.

-## License

-No license file is currently included.
-Add one before publishing or sharing the project publicly.